 Book Your Appointment Now

 TelePlus Care

-Ozempic vs Mounjaro vs Wegovy in Canada: 2026 Side-by-Side Comparison of Cost, Approval, and Weight-Loss Results
+Ozempic vs Mounjaro vs Wegovy in Canada: 2026 Side-by-Side Comparison of Access, Approval, and Weight-Loss Resultssults

 Three GLP-1 receptor agonist medications dominate the Canadian weight-loss and diabetes conversation in 2026: Ozempic, Wegovy, and Mounjaro.
-They share an active mechanism but differ in molecule, dosing, Health Canada-approved indication, average weight loss, side-effect profile, and cost.
-This deep comparison breaks down each medication, the clinical-trial evidence, Canadian pricing, insurance coverage, and how to switch between them safely under physician supervision.
+They share an active mechanism but differ in molecule, dosing, Health Canada-approved indication, average weight loss, side-effect profile, and details.
+This deep comparison breaks down each medication, the clinical-trial evidence, Canadian prescribing steps, safety considerations, and how to switch between them safely under doctor supervision.

+Book Your Appointment Now